sumeetdhawan/python-api-challenge/README.md

 Analysis

-The closer we get to thee equator the higher the temperature.
+1. The closer we get to thee equator the higher the temperature

-Since data has been collected in the winter, the temperatures are warmer in northen hemisphire.
+2. Since data has been collected in the winter, the temperatures are warmer in northen hemisphire.

-No relationship was found between city latitude and wind speed, cloudiness and Humidity.
+3. No relationship was found between city latitude and wind speed, cloudiness and Humidity.